JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 non-hashable types, but they are much slower.

 _Hashability, again_: The proposed syntax for set and dict literals requires the inner type to be hashable (only the key type for dicts).
-While this is true for most objects that result from evaluating type expressions, it is not necessarily true.
+While most type forms are hashable, this is not universally true.
 For example, `Annotated` metadata may not be hashable.

 _Bad incentives_: This is a more subjective one.
 Style guidance often suggests using abstract, covariant types, such as `Sequence` or `Mapping`,